notlaW/twitterql/README.md

 While the performance benefits are fantastic, for a protype app that is just looking to get functionality off of the ground: I found it a bit cumbersome.
 One call out was the way `graphql-shield` works, if an error is thrown in your resolver you end up with a not authorized message, a 500 and a swallowed error.
 In order to debug I had to turn off the auth functionality in order to get correct messages.
 This could be solved with a debug config object but I couldn't get it to work.

 Another limitation I thought of about 9/10ths of the way through this challenge was NOT using a graph database.
-Dynamo was nice provided quick local install and would have set the app up for an easy deployment to an AWS account.
-Something like NEO4j for example would have allowed for more flexibility in how we model, and query our data.
+Dynamo was nice and provided quick local install and would have set the app up for an easy deployment to an AWS account.
+Something like NEO4j for example would have allowed for more flexibility in how we model, and query relationships in our data.

 More info on Fastify and Mercurius can be found here https://github.com/mercurius-js/mercurius